Full Menu

 • Through curricula which are differentiated or extended from concepts in the general education curriculum, and when appropriate, through opportunities for enrichment and extension

 The APS Advanced Academics and Talent Development Office is guided by the 2022-2027 APS Gifted Services Local Plan.
+We’ve developed presentations to support families and community members in their understanding of our service delivery model.

 Contact